rbuchberger/jekyll_icon_list/README.md

 I use it on [my portfolio](https://robert-buchberger.com/projects.html) ([ github ](https://github.com/rbuchberger/robert-buchberger.com)) if you want to see an example.
-(Actually, currently my master branch doesn't use the gem.
-Yet.
-Check the other branches.)

 You could use it to build category lists, or tag lists, or a bunch of other stuff.
 You can pass element attributes in the tag itself, or set default attributes in the config.
 It only generates markup; the styling is up to you.

 It integrates with (and requires) [jekyll-svg-inliner](https://github.com/sdumetz/jekyll-inline-svg) to inline your SVGs for you.
 If you don't use inline SVGs (even though you should), it sets your file